wkgcass/Latte-lang/README.md

 	then use `script run` or `script run ['string array']` to run the script

 #Syntax
-For Language Syntax Help, please visit the [Wiki Pages](https://github.com/wkgcass/Latte-lang/wiki)
+For Language Syntax Help, please visit the [Specification](https://github.com/wkgcass/Latte-lang/blob/master/ltls.md)

 or visit the [Latte WebSite](http://latte-lang.org/)